Mesalina olivieri

 Mesalina olivieri, also known commonly as Olivier's sand lizard, is a species of sand-dwelling lizard in the family Lacertidae.
-The species is endemic to North Africa and the Middle East.
+The species is native to North Africa and the Middle East.

 Etymology

 The specific name, olivieri, is in honor of French entomologist Guillaume-Antoine Olivier.

-Geographic range
+Geographic distribution

-M. olivieri occurs in Algeria, Egypt, Iraq, Israel, Jordan, Libya, Morocco, Saudi Arabia, Tunisia, and Western Sahara.
+Mesalina olivieri occurs in Algeria, Egypt, Iraq, Israel, Jordan, Libya, Morocco, Saudi Arabia, Tunisia, and Western Sahara.

 Habitat

-The preferred habitats of M. olivieri are desert, grassland, and shrubland at altitudes of 0–1,000 m.
+The preferred natural habitats of Mesalina olivieri are desert, grassland, and shrubland at altitudes of 0–1,000 m.

+Behavior

+Mesalina olivieri is terrestrial and diurnal.

+Diet

+Mesalina olivieri preys predominately upon ants, but also other small arthropods.